enkidevs/curriculum/lua/lua-core/tables-in-lua-ii/README.md

-name: More on Tables
+name: Tables II

-description: Learn how to store and assign functions to a table.
+description: Tables are a fundamental data structure used to represent arrays, lists, sets, and more!

 aspects:
   - introduction